intel/dps-for-iot/README.md

-# Introduction to Distributed Publish Subscribe for IoT
+# Introduction to Distributed Publish Subscribe for IoT {#mainpage}

 ***